hrshptl6595/tijn/README.md

 * Users are warned when sending money to an unknown identifier.
 * The percentage column is used to indicate what percentage of a total amount the payment is sending.
+* Realistically all report information can be derived from send_transaction.
+It tells you what people have send and received. request_transaction is just that, a request.
+It's a notification that someone would like money from you.